-When considering jewellery set with a diamond or coloured gemstone, it is important to consider the stone’s hardness and how this will tie into the purpose of the piece it is set in.
+When purchasing diamonds or coloured gemstones, it is important to consider the stone’s hardness and how this will tie into the purpose of the piece it is set in.

-Most often the hardness of a gem is expressed as a number on the Moh’s scale.
-This is a relative means of measure based on what materials can leave a scratch on a particular crystal, and what can’t.
-Quartz, for example has a hardness of 7.
+Most often gemstone hardness is expressed as a number on the Moh’s scale.
+This is a means of measure based on what materials can leave a scratch on a particular crystal, and what can’t.
+Quartz, for example, has a hardness of 7.
 It can be scratched by corundum, more commonly known as ruby or sapphire, which has a hardness of 9.
 Quartz can’t scratch corundum, but it can however leave a scratch on Calcite, commonly known as Alabaster, which has a hardness of 3.
-Diamonds are commonly known to be the hardest gemstone, and top the Moh’s scale at 10.
+Diamonds are known to be the hardest gemstone, and top the Moh’s scale at 10.

-The majority of gemstones we use in jewellery have a hardness of 6 or more, as a hardness below this would very easily show wear from getting scratched by everyday things like keys, buttons and surfaces.
+The majority of gemstones we use in jewellery have a hardness of 6 or more, as anything below would very easily suffer wear from being scratched by everyday items like keys, buttons and surfaces.
 It is however worth repeating that the Moh’s scale is a relative means of measure.
 Although corundum is diamond’s closest contender on the Moh’s scale, a diamond would measure four times harder when using a linear means of measure, so the difference is actually more noteworthy than it seems.

 How does this affect me?